Divyaanshvats/vats_AI_Gen_Prompt/README.md

 - **GroqCloud LLM API** (`llama3-8b-8192` model)
   I used GroqCloud’s large language model to generate detailed, natural feedback based on student scores and accuracy.
-  > _Note: We chose GroqCloud because it offers more features and better performance compared to the free tiers of OpenAI, Claude, and Gemini, which have limitations on usage and features._
+  > _Note: I chose GroqCloud because it offers more features and better performance compared to the free tiers of OpenAI, Claude, and Gemini, which have limitations on usage and features._

 ---